 - Earned content distribution (channels where third parties share your content, such as journalists, guest bloggers, review sites, social platforms, etc.)

-- Paid content distribution (pay-per-click advertising, influencer marketing, etc.)
+- Paid content distribution on various advertising channels (pay-per-click advertising, influencer marketing, etc.)

 Just like having a well-rounded stock portfolio means greater returns, you should make sure your content distribution strategy incorporates a robust combination of the above types of channels.